CorentinAube/NanoViZer/README.md

 ```bash
 https://nanovizer-aoz.piksail.com/
 ```
-Indicate at least the File name (bam file), the name of your genome use for the mapping and the size of your genome.
+Indicate at least the File name (bam file), the name of your genome use for mapping and the size of your genome.
-Others parameters are optionnal.
+Other parameters are optional.

 ## 5. Citation